naparuba/tanuki-www/content/pages/docs/agent/http.md

 To switch these modes, either the "?stale" or "?consistent" query parameters are provided.
 It is an error to provide both.

-To support bounding how stale data is, there is an "X-Consul-LastContact" which is the last time a server was contacted by the leader node in milliseconds.
-The "X-Consul-KnownLeader" also indicates if there is a known leader.
+To support bounding how stale data is, there is an "X-XXX-LastContact" which is the last time a server was contacted by the leader node in milliseconds.
+The "X-XXX-KnownLeader" also indicates if there is a known leader.
 These can be used to gauge if a stale read should be used.

 ## KV